dougrosman/saic-webart-fa19/docs/PROFPRAC_3900-syllabus-fa19.md

 * Build a critical framework for discussing your work in the wider context of internet art, net.art.

 ### ASSIGNMENTS
 The course will include workshops and several short-term projects, a long-term project, relevant technical and theoretical reading, written responses, and technical research.
-The assignments are designed to broaden and deepen understanding of the technical tools, as well as provide space to apply them towards aesthetic and artistic exploration.
+The assignments are designed to deepen understanding of the technical tools, as well as provide space to apply them towards aesthetic and artistic exploration.

 Assignments for each week will be listed at the end of each session's schedule. __Readings and assignments should be completed by the following session__, unless otherwise noted.

-### RECEIVING CREDIT
+### ASSESSMENT AND GRADING
 Completed assignments will receive credit upon completion. __All assignments must be completed in order to receive credit for the course.__

 ### COURSE SCHEDULE
 _Note: this is a living document.
 The course schedule/topics may evolve during the semester_

-#### Week 01
+#### Week 01: Introductions & HTML
-* ##### Wed 08/28: Introductions
+* ##### Wed 08/28
     * Self Introductions
     * Syllabus
     * Introduction to Web Art